 A less debatable example is the warrior Seto, Red XIII's father, who raced off alone to ward off the Gi Tribe.
 The spirits within the cave are the multitudes of warriors he bested while slowly turning to poisoned stone after being pierced by several petrifying spears.
 That Seto's statue sheds tears implies he was still alive and would eternally guard Cosmo Canyon.

-In Crisis Core, Zack fights against a not-so-moderately sized army of Shinra Grunts (complete with artillary and air support) to protect the comatose Cloud, knowing that he's most likely going to die.
+In Crisis Core, Zack fights against a not-so-moderately sized army of Shinra Grunts (complete with artillary and air support) to protect a barely-functional Cloud, knowing that he's most likely going to die.

 In Final Fantasy X, it quite soon becomes pretty obvious to the player that this is what Yuna's quest is all about.
 Decoy Protagonist Tidus never has the slightest clue until someone finally manages to speak out the terrible truth aloud.